Take time out in Carlton to explore these hidden cafes, epic attractions and under the radar restaurants.

 With sixteen theaters and a licensed terrace bar, Carlton’s iconic Cinema Nova is no secret to movie fans.
 But if you want real cinephile cred, snap up tickets to one of Nova’s filmmaker screenings.
 Get an early look at the latest independent and arthouse releases.
 Then meet the talent behind the flicks.

-Chic, modern and experimental, newly opened Laurus puts an Aussie spin on southern Chinese cuisine.
+Chic, modern and experimental, Laurus puts an Aussie spin on southern Chinese cuisine.
 Think elevated casual dining, with a menu that blends the two cultures.
-Try punchy kingfish, noodles with house-made XO sauce and soy-glazed beef rib.
+Try punchy kingfish, numbing raw beef and crowd-pleasing Hong Kong prawn toast.
 Then refresh your palate with Laurus's signature cocktails.

 Plates of Chinese food and cocktails.